YueLin301/yuelin301.github.io/_tabs/about.md

 ### Experience

 - <span translate="no">**The Chinese University of Hong Kong, Shenzhen**</span>
-  Research Assistant in School of Data Science (2022.2 - Present)
+  Research Assistant in School of Data Science (2022.2 - 2024.8)

 <!-- #588142-->
 <!-- > <p style="font-size: 18px; color: #495485"><b>If I'm going to have a past, I prefer it to be multiple choice!
 HA!
 HA!
 HA! <i>—&nbsp;The&nbsp;Killing&nbsp;Joke.</i></b></p> -->